NiccoloSacchi/road-segmentation/submission/UNet/README.md

 - NVIDIA Titan X (with 12 GB of RAM)

 ### How to reproduce the predictions
 To generate the predictions, it is only necessary to run the script `run.py`.
 It won't train the model, instead it will just load the weights and produce the submission file.
+Since we have renamed some images you should use the dataset that you can find in the link.

 ### How to train
 To train the model from scratch run instead `train.py`.
 With our configuration the training took 3 hours.